 All businesses with employees (even a single part-time employee) are required to carry workers’ compensation insurance coverage to cover medical costs if employees are injured on the job.
 Worker’s Compensation Insurance is administered through the Maryland Workers’ Compensation Commission.

 Maryland businesses must display Federal and State of Maryland labor law posters where they can be easily viewed by employees.
-These posters inform employees of their rights and employer responsibilities under labor laws.
+These posters inform employees of their rights and employer responsibilities under labor laws, such as federal minimum wage, anti-discrimination laws, and workers’ compensation rights.

 Maryland labor law posters can be individually printed from the Maryland Department of Labor’s website.